rilldata/rill/docs/docs/home/tutorial.md

 ## New to Rill?

-For our friends who are new to Rill or just getting started and need a hand, please refer to our [Tutorials page]!
+For those who are new to Rill or just getting started and need a helping hand, please refer to our [Tutorials page]!

-In our tutorials, we will guide you through the Rill basics (from data import to deployment onto Rill Cloud), Rill intermediate(Rill Cloud features and more!) and finally some advanced features!
+In our tutorials, we will guide you through the Rill basics (from data import to deployment onto Rill Cloud), Rill intermediate (Rill Cloud features and more!) and finally Rill advanced, some advanced features!

 > getting started gif